Atlas II: Design

 Atlas II provided higher performance than the earlier Atlas I by using engines with greater thrust and longer propellant tanks for both stages.
 The increased thrust, engine efficiency, and propellant capacity enabled the vehicle to lift payloads of 6,100 pounds (2,767 kg) into geostationary transfer orbit (GTO), or more on later Atlas II variants.

-Atlas II also featured lower-cost electronics, an improved flight computer, and longer propellant tanks than its predecessor, Atlas I.
+Atlas II also featured lower-cost electronics and an improved flight computer.

 Atlas II first stage

 Workers at Cape Canaveral Air Force Station prepare to erect the first stage of an Atlas IIA rocket in the launch gantry on Pad 36A ahead of the GOES-L launch.
 Visible are the RS-56 rocket engines.

 The Atlas II first stage was 3.05 m in diameter and 24.90 m long.
 The stage was powered by 3 RS-56 rocket engines (derived from the RS-27 main engine of the Delta II rocket) burning 156 t of RP-1 and liquid oxygen.
 The two booster engines were the RS-56-OBA variants (the complete assembly of both engines and the aft skirt was referred to as the MA-5A), with high thrust but moderate efficiency.
 The sustainer (center) engine was the RS-56-OSA variant, featuring much less thrust but higher efficiency at high altitudes than the booster engines.

 The vernier engines used on the first stage of the Atlas I (and all previous Atlas models) were replaced by a hydrazine-fueled roll control system on Atlas II.
 This system, mounted on the interstage between the first and second stages, utilized small thrusters to control the vehicle's roll.
 Compared to Atlas I, the Atlas II first stage was 2.7 m taller.

 The Atlas II was the last Atlas rocket to use the "stage-and-a-half" technique, where it ignited all 3 RS-56 engines at liftoff and then jettisoned the 2 RS-56-OBA side engines and their support structure during ascent.
 The two RS-56-OBA engines were integrated into a single unit called the MA-5A and shared a common gas generator.
 They burned for approximately 164 seconds before being jettisoned, when acceleration reached approximately 5.0–5.5 g.
 The central sustainer engine on the first stage, an RS-56-OSA, would burn for an additional 125 seconds after their jettison.
 It featured better efficiency at high altitudes than the RS-56-OBAs.

 The first stage also had the option to be fitted with 4 Castor 4A solid rocket boosters as part of the IIAS version, each providing an additional 478.3 kN of thrust for 56 seconds.
 The first two boosters were ignited at liftoff, and the other two were ignited after the first two burnt out.
 Both pairs of boosters were jettisoned shortly after their respective burns.